What is conversion rate optimisation (CRO)?

 Improving the number of people who purchase a product offers little value if it creates a corresponding increase in product returns; it’s important to take a holistic view and look at more than your website conversion rate when conducting post-test analysis.

-What to do if a test fails:
+What to do if an AB test fails:

 - Examine the data.
 Segment the results to better understand what failed and where.
-It may have “won” for a particular segment or traffic source for example or failed for a specific Brower/OS indicating there may have been a bug.
+It may have “won” for a particular segment or traffic source for example or failed for a specific browser/OS indicating there may have been a bug.
 However be careful about sample size if you segment your data.

 - Look into whether the test “failed” due to execution.
 For example, if you’re added an element to a page, was the creative striking enough?
-Using heatmaps would help to identify this or some on-site survey tools will allow you to add test variables to the data collected.
+Using heat maps would help to identify this or some on-site survey tools will allow you to add test variables to the data collected.
 This means you can collect some qualitative feedback on your test variations.

 - Look into the data to see if there are any potential iterative changes you can make to potentially turn this negative result into a positive one.